lordmuffin/modular-video-clipping-system/README.md

 preferences file.
 Here is a commented example `prefs.yaml` with all defaults
 values:

+    # String replacement map for input and output filenames
+    filename-replace: {}

     # Default path to the clip.yaml (absolute or relative paths are fine)
     job-path: "clip.yaml"